• Skip to primary navigation

 “Personal care products are manufactured with 10,500 unique chemical ingredients, some of which are known or suspected carcinogens, toxic to the reproductive system or known to disrupt the endocrine system,” says the EWG.
 [1]

-In his book Toxic Beauty, Samuel S. Epstein, MD, says of the 3,000 mostly synthetic chemicals used in fragrances alone, at least 900 have been identified as having some degree of toxicity by the National Institute of Occupational Safety and Health.
+In his book Toxic Beauty, Samuel S. Epstein, MD, says of the 3,000 mostly synthetic chemicals used in fragrances alone, at least 900 identify as having some degree of toxicity by the National Institute of Occupational Safety and Health.
 [2]

-Those types of statistics become especially troubling when you consider a 2009 report found the average woman puts 515 synthetic chemicals on her body every day, and the Organic Consumers Association says that women who use makeup daily can absorb almost 5 pounds of chemicals into their bodies each year.
+Those types of statistics become especially troubling when you consider a 2009 report that found the average woman puts 515 synthetic chemicals on her body every day.
+Furthermore, the Organic Consumers Association says that women who use makeup daily can absorb almost 5 pounds of chemicals into their bodies each year.
 [3] [4]

 Your skin is your body’s largest organ and the first protection against many toxic encounters.
 Among its duties, your skin filters out what should be absorbed and eliminated.